 ABOUT THIS GUIDE

-The purpose of this guide is to educate members of the Mil/Vet community on all aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, advocate for use in lieu of dangerous alternatives ie prescription drugs, and to confidently purchase and use CBD products without concerns.
+The purpose of this guide is to educate people on all aspects of CBD, so that they become advocates themselves, armed with the knowledge to intelligently discuss the subject, advocate for use in lieu of dangerous alternatives ie prescription drugs, and to confidently purchase and use CBD products.